larssonhthomas-afk/writebase-docs/docs/008-backlog-and-roadmap.md

 - [x] WORKSPACE: When adding in write.writebase.app I cant see name on You missWorkspace.
 - [x] LEFT-PANE: After adding Workspace.
-It doesent automaticly load Document list.
+It doesn't automatically load the Document list.
 - [x] LEFT-PANE: Not all documents are loaded.
 Not all projects.